-Git is the most widely used of these version control management systems.
-Knowing how to use Git is going to be a requirement for virtually any development job.
-This is one of those vital job skills that developers need to have, but that few actually talk about.
+Git is the most widely used of these version control management systems and can be installed using the command line.
+Knowing how to use Git is going to be a requirement for virtually any development job, be it front end development, back end development, or full stack development.
+This is one of those vital job skills that developers need to have but few actually talk about.

 Problem Solving Skills

 If there’s one thing that all front end developers have to have, regardless of the job description or official title, it’s excellent problem solving skills.
-From figuring out how to best implement a design, to fixing bugs that crop up, to figuring out how to make your front end code work with the backend code being implemented, development is all about creative problem solving.
+From figuring out how to best implement a design, to fixing bugs that crop up, to figuring out how to make your front end code work with the back end code another software engineer has written, development is all about creative problem solving.